iat-cener/tonatiuh/README.md

 ![http://tonatiuhdocs.googlepages.com/Logodefinitivo301x115.gif](http://tonatiuhdocs.googlepages.com/Logodefinitivo301x115.gif)
 # News #

-## Tonatiuh release 2.2.2 is now available!##
+## Tonatiuh release 2.2.3 is now available! ##

 This minor release fixes some bugs:
+ This minor release fixes some bugs:
+- New function for the scripting to calculate the flux distribution for one surface.
+Go to the page [Script functions](https://github.com/iat-cener/tonatiuh/wiki/Script-functions) to see details of the function.
- - New changes and some bugs fixed in the Flux Analysis Tool:
+- Fixed some bugs in the Flux Analysis Tool.
-  - The range of the color scale did not change after running the first simulation
-  - The color scale could be zoomed and dragged, now it is static
-  - Add units labels
- - Fixed some bugs in the intersection routine of the Bezier Surfaces
+- Fixed some bugs in Bezier Surfaces instersection.
+- Fixed some bugs in ShapeCAD instersection algorithm.
- - Fixed some bugs importing CAD surface with long list of triangles
+- Fixed some bugs in Cylinder surface.
- - Fixed some spelling mistakes in some functions for scripting
+- Fixed some bugs in MIRVAL transmisivity model.
- - Re-design the tool for creating fast heliostat fields.
-More information following the wiki link https://github.com/iat-cener/tonatiuh/wiki/Heliostat%20Field%20Wizard
 - Cleaning code

-Find the last release following this link: https://github.com/iat-cener/tonatiuh/releases/tag/2.2.2
+Find the last release following this link: https://github.com/iat-cener/tonatiuh/releases/tag/2.2.3

 ## First workshop on Tonatiuh ##